MadYZR/FC-DenseNet-Keras/README.md

 # Introduction
-Keras Implementation of The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation from https://arxiv.org/abs/1611.09326
+Implementation of The One Hundred Layers Tiramisu: Fully Convolutional DenseNets for Semantic Segmentation from https://arxiv.org/abs/1611.09326